Age Group

 Para Triathlon

-Triathlon Canada has developed one of the top para-sport programs in the world over the last decade that has resulted in medal-winning results at the international racing level.
+Triathlon Canada has developed one of the top para-sport programs in the world over the last decade which has resulted in multiple medal-winning results internationally, at numerous World Championships and at each of the Para Olympic Games.

-One of the newest sports added to the Paralympic Games family, para triathlon debuted at the 2016 Rio Games where Canada’s Stefan Daniel celebrated a silver medal.
+One of the newest sports added to the Paralympics, para triathlon debuted at the 2016 Rio Games where Canada’s Stefan Daniel celebrated a silver medal.
 Since that breakthrough day on Copacabana Beach, the sport has not lost sight of its two major goals: introduce more Canadians with a disability to triathlon; and develop more Canadian medal winners.

-The program receives top marks for achieving its mission to date having gone on to celebrate multiple international podium performances by Daniel, who is now a six-time World Champion and also captured a bronze medal at the 2020 Tokyo Paralympic Games; Leanne Taylor (bronze medallist at Paris 2024 Paralympic Games); and multiple podium performances by Kamylle Frenette including a bronze medal at the 2022 Para-Triathlon World Championship Finals in Abu Dhabi.
-Ontario’s Jessica Tuomela also won a bronze medal at the 2022 Commonwealth Games and the 2019 World Championships.
+The program receives top marks for achieving its mission to date having gone on to celebrate multiple international podium performances by Daniel, who is now a six-time World Champion, and adding to his silver medal in the 2016 Rio Paralympic Games, Daniel was a bronze medalist at the 2020 Tokyo Paralympic Games.
+Leanne Taylor recently brought home the bronze medal at the 2024 Paralympic Games in Paris.
+Now both athletes have their sights set on the 2028 Games in LA.
+Kamylle Frenette also achieved multiple international podium performances before her retirement in 2025 including a bronze medal at the 2022 Para-Triathlon World Championship Finals in Abu Dhabi and Jessica Tuomela won a bronze medal at the 2022 Commonwealth Games and the 2019 World Championships.
+These athletes have brought Canada international success within the three main categories of para triathlon – wheelchair, visually impaired and standing classes!

-There are six medal classifications for both men and women.
-People with various types of impairments take part in the sport, including wheelchair users, amputees, and visually impaired athletes.
-They are classified according to their capabilities and may use adapted equipment to assist their movement such as handcycles, tandem bicycles, and a wide variety of prosthetics.
+Para triathlon has six medal categories for both men and women.
+People with various physical impairments take part in the sport; including wheelchair users, amputees, and visually impaired athletes.
+They are classified according to their capabilities and often use adapted equipment to assist their movement such as handcycles, racing wheelchairs, tandem bicycles, and a wide variety of prosthetics.
+Visually impaired athletes race with guide.

-Triathlon Canada is looking to build on its tradition of excellence in Para triathlon to develop more para-triathletes and coaches across the country at all levels of the sport – from those interested in community sport to those dreaming of chasing the podium at the Paralympic Games.
+Triathlon Canada is looking to build on its tradition of excellence in Para triathlon to develop more para-triathletes and coaches across the country at all levels of the sport – from those interested in participating in age-group community sport, all the way to those dreaming of chasing the podium at the Paralympic Games.

 Pathway